 Do you have names picked out yet?
 Every expectant parent hears that question dozens of times before their bundle (or bundles!) of joy arrives.

 Why is everyone so interested in “Baby’s” name?
-Because it gives him an identity, almost a personality, answers those who have studies the phenomenon.
-“Every name sends out signals,” say Linda Rosenkrantz and Pamela Redmond Satran, authors of the book, Beyond Jennifer and Jason: An Enlightened Guide to Naming Your Baby.
+Because it gives him an identity, almost a personality, answers those who have studied the phenomenon.
+“Every name sends out signals,” says Linda Rosenkrantz and Pamela Redmond Satran, authors of the book, Beyond Jennifer and Jason: An Enlightened Guide to Naming Your Baby.
 “It transmits messages and reverberations of its own: a level of energy and intensity of color and sheen, a texture.”

 Although it is often difficult to come up with a name for one baby, let alone two, three or more, the following are some basic questions expectant parents choosing multiple monikers are best advised to ask themselves.

 Is each easy to pronounce?
 Since your children’s names will be spoken many times over their lifetimes, try not to saddle any of them with a tongue-twister.
 Catch potential problems with pronunciation by repeating the name aloud several times in succession.
 Practice with and without the middle name.
 Zane Noble, for example, looks great in writing but when spoken, the repeating “n” sounds can fuse into something sounding like Zane Oble.
 If the speaker tried to pronounce each “n” separately, the name might then sound like Zana Noble.

 Does each have a pleasing rhythm?
 While practicing a name for pronunciation, also note the rhythmic quality.
 Does the name roll off your tongue like a melody or do you prefer it to sound more “sing-along”, as in the name “Mary Jane Rein?”